Nut is both a botanical classification and a culinary classification of plant parts.

 To help seeds spread, many plants are designed to encase the seeds with fruit.
 This motivates animals to eat the fruit and seeds both.
 Since seeds are almost protected by a seed coat, the seeds pass unharmed through the digestive system and spread to new places when it leaves the other end.

 Seeds typically are not all that tasty since they aren't designed to be eaten, just the fruit around them.
-However, since they must contain energy and nutrients for the new plant, some seeds can be delicious.
+However, since they must contain energy and nutrients for the new plant, some seeds can be delicious and nutritious.

-In addition, often what we would consider a seed is actually a whole fruit botanically, just with a dry fruit where the fruit wall and seed husk fuse into one or where they are otherwise attached.
+In addition, often what we would consider a seed is actually a whole fruit botanically.
+This is the case with many dry fruits where the fruit wall and seed husk fuse into one or where they are otherwise attached.